Plastic waste and carbon emissions are two of our biggest problems today. Addressing both would be a win for the environment and climate change.

 The initiative started in 2018 and has finished its two pilots.
-It took 1000kg of recycled plastic, equivalent to 218 thousand plastic cups to make each pilot.
+It took 1000kg of recycled plastic, equivalent to 218 thousand plastic cups, to make each pilot.

-The company is doing continuous testing and improvement to ensure that the plastic pavement is strong and durable enough to carry heavy vehicles like garbage trucks and maintenance vehicles.
+The company is doing continuous testing and improvement to ensure the plastic pavement is strong and durable enough to carry heavy vehicles like garbage trucks and maintenance vehicles.

 Some of the features of the plastic roads include:

-- It uses a prefabricated and lightweight modular piece like a Lego, which makes it easy and quick to install taking just a few days and with fewer community disruptions compared to traditional road construction methods.
+- It uses a prefabricated and lightweight modular piece like a Lego, which makes it easy and quick to install, taking just a few days and with fewer community disruptions compared to traditional road construction methods.Â

 - Producing plastic roads also significantly reduces greenhouse gas emissions compared to traditional road construction.

-Source Citations:
+Source

 Place your order now for the recycled plastic modular road.
 (2020 September).
 Asia Pacific Infrastructure.
 Digital Edition.
 Retrieved from https://issuu.com/mediasolutions.asiapacific/docs/api_august-septermber_2020